-DIY Doggy Christmas Jumpers
+DIY Doggy Christmas Jumpers22 February 2018

 What better way to get in the festive mood than making your best furry friend a Christmas jumper.
 So get your creative juices flowing, grab some old clothes, Christmasy decorations and get crafty.
 But remember only make this craft if your dog doesn't get uncomfortable, too warm or in any way unsettled in this jumper.
 Not all dogs enjoy wearing cosy jumpers!

 - An old beanie (small to medium dogs)